laur89/docker-borg-mysql-backup/README.md

 but keep in mind it has security implications (borg-mysql-backup will have essentially root permissions on the host).

+To synchronize container tz with that of host's, then also add following mount:
+`-v /etc/localtime:/etc/localtime:ro`

 Avoid using the `latest` version of this image, as you'd want to be tied to a certain version of borg - different borg versions can be non-compatible.